emmanuellukungu2026-systems/emmanuellukungu2026-systems/README.md

 <tr>
 <td width="65%">

-## AETHEL DYNAMICS
+## AETHEL technologies

-AETHEL DYNAMICS is a business management platform currently under development.
+AETHEL TECHNOLOGIES is a business management platform currently under development.

 The goal is to help businesses centralise their daily operations through a secure and intuitive web application.